Inspiration from 9,000 Miles Away

 Why This Book Matters (to me)

-It arrived unannounced, sparked by a voice from 9,000 miles away.
-In saying yes to that improbable spark, I gave myself a second chance at a dream I had put away for decades.
-The journey back was long and quiet, reminding me that transformation does not always roar.
-Sometimes, it whispers.
+It arrived quietly and unexpectedly, sparked by a voice from 9,000 miles away.
+In choosing to follow that improbable spark, I gave myself a second chance at a dream I had set aside for decades.
+The journey back was long and gentle, reminding me that transformation does not always arrive with thunder.
+Sometimes it begins with a whisper.

-Inspiration from 9,000 Miles Away matters because it is a gentle reminder that it is never too late to return to a dream we once held.
-It speaks to the timing of life, the seasons when life pulls us in other directions, and the unexpected moments that call us back to who we truly are.
+Inspiration from 9,000 Miles Away matters to me because it is a reminder that it is never too late to return to a dream once held close.
+It speaks to the seasons of life that pull us in unexpected directions, and to the moments that gently guide us back to ourselves.

-What I learned most from this journey is to embrace inspiration as a generous gift, whether it arrives as a subtle spark or a lightning bolt.
-And because gifts are meant to be shared, this book is how I pass that gift forward.
+What I have learned most from this journey is to welcome inspiration as a gift, whether it arrives as a quiet spark or a sudden lightning bolt.
+And because gifts are meant to be shared, this book is my way of passing that gift forward.

-But perhaps most of all, this book matters because of why I am writing it now.
+Just as important is the pay-it-forward part.
 All author royalties will support children’s literacy programs.
-My hope is that the spark that found me will travel onward, placing books into the hands of children who need them most and reminding them that their stories, too, are worth telling.
+My hope is that the spark that found me will continue traveling outward, placing books into the hands of children who need them most and reminding them that their voices, stories, and dreams matter.

 Inspiration rarely arrives when called.
 It drifts like an untethered wind, moving to rhythms only it knows – everywhere and nowhere all at once.
 Yet when it lands, it roots us in a place alive with unimagined possibilities.